Skip to content

 await tx.begin()

-await tx.commit() // issues BEGIN TRANSACTION; ...; COMMIT TRANSACTION; in one RPC
+// commit() flushes BEGIN TRANSACTION; ...; COMMIT TRANSACTION; as one RPC and

 Do not stream statements

-Splitting BEGIN TRANSACTION and COMMIT TRANSACTION across separate db.query() calls worked on v1/v2 but fails on v3 with Found COMMIT TRANSACTION, but ....
+Splitting BEGIN TRANSACTION and COMMIT TRANSACTION across separate db.query() calls worked on v1/v2 but is rejected on v3 with a Found COMMIT TRANSACTION, but ... parse error.

 Transaction.cancel() discards the buffer client-side without ever contacting the server.
 Transaction also implements Symbol.asyncDispose so await using tx = transaction(db) auto-cancels if the block exits without committing.